Skip to content

 With old holes, you should also make sure there is enough space between them and the new drill holes.
 The absolute minimum distance is 1 cm between the drill hole centers, but you can drive more carefree from 1.5 cm.
 In addition, there should not be too many holes a short distance apart in a line - especially not across the ski - as these can form a predetermined breaking point.
 It is often unavoidable that the new binding has to be mounted slightly offset to the front or rear.

-To determine the optimum position, it has proven helpful to print out the drilling template on transparent film (see adjacent image).
+To determine the optimum position, it has proven helpful to print out the drilling template on transparent paper (see adjacent image).
 The PDF for comparing the binding positions can help (see Google Drive folder with all drilling templates) to avoid the problem in advance.

 Question: The screws on my old binding were glued in.
 How do I get them loose again?